JesmaiasDavid/Inventory-API/README.md

 # INVENTORY REST API

-## This is a simple inventory system created in Java using the Spring Framework.
+## This is an inventory system created in Java using the Spring Framework.